How to build a competency based learning programme.

 1. Define the required competence.

-c) List all of the things this person is expected to do together with when each thing needs to be done.
+c) List all the things this person is expected to do together with when each thing needs to be done.
 For example, "Update a sales forecast weekly." and "Organise progress review meetings for all nominated accounts, at least once a quarter".

 2. For each element of knowledge, listed skill, and required action, identify a manual, online resource, guide, or other document that enables those needing to develop the competence, to obtain the necessary information together with appropriate forms and tools.

-3. Create a web page or hyperlinked document that presents all elements of the competence model together with the locations of the information necessary for learning the each element of knowledge, skill, and habitual action.
+3. Create a web page or hyperlinked document that presents all elements of the competence model together with the locations of the information necessary for learning each element of the knowledge, skill, and habitual action.

 4. For gamification, create a badge to represent each element or group of elements of the competence model.